Thirdpresence-Open/thirdpresence-php-sdk/README.md

 Usage Examples
 --------------

+    require "src/thirdpresence.php";
+    $tpr = new Thirdpresence(self::API_KEY);
+    $reply = $tpr->getVideosByCategory(-1);

-TODO: More will follow as the implementation continues
+TODO: More examples will follow as the implementation continues

 Tests
 -----

+NOTE: You can only run the tests by having a valid Thirdpresence API key which you must set in place into tests/tests.php for running tests.

-Run the Thirdpresence SDK unit tests usign the following command:
+Run the Thirdpresence SDK unit tests using the following command:

     phpunit --stderr --bootstrap tests/bootstrap.php tests/tests.php